-Within the Haswell generation of processors, Intel will implement hardware transactional memory.
-The specification for transactional synchronization extensions (TSX) [7] has the goals of providing support for new code that explicitly uses transactions, backward compatibility of some such new code to older processors, and allowing for hardware differences and innovation under the ISA-visible model.
+The Haswell generation of Intel processors include an implementation of hardware transactional memory.
+The specification for transactional synchronization extensions (TSX) has the goals of providing support for new code that explicitly uses transactions, backward compatibility of some such new code to older processors, and allowing for hardware differences and innovation under the ISA-visible model [5].
 There are two models supported by TSX, hardware lock elision (HLE) and restricted transactional memory (RTM).
-Our focus in this paper is on RTM, although we comment in the conclusion about how our emulation could be extended to HLE.
+Our focus in this paper is on RTM.

 In the RTM model, four additional instructions have been added to the ISA: XBEGIN, XEND, XABORT, and XTEST.
-The code first uses CPUID checks to determine if these instructions are available on the specific hardware.
 If they are executed on hardware which does not support them, a #UD (undefined opcode) exception is generated.
 Code can use the XTEST instruction to determine if it is executing within a transaction.
-An RTM transaction is typically written in a form similar to the following:
+An RTM transaction is typically written in a form like this:

+'''

 start_label:

 XBEGIN abort_label

-<body of transaction>

-'''

-<may use XABORT>
+<body of transaction, may use XABORT>

 XEND

 success_label:

 <handle transaction commited>

+abort_label:

+<handle transaction aborted>

 '''